Active attacker preparedness

 Evacuate the area as quickly as possible.
 Leave your belongings behind.
-Be aware of all possible exits — doors, windows or stairways —and determine the fastest, safest way to leave the area.
+Be aware of all possible exits — doors, windows and stairways —and determine the fastest, safest way to leave the area.
 When you are safe, call the WSUPD emergency number at 313-577-2222.

 Sometimes, escaping the scene isn't possible.
 When that's the case, find as safe a setting as you can and take cover in an area outside of the attacker's view.
 Lock or secure doors.
 Turn off the lights and silence your phone.
 Remain calm and keep quiet until law enforcement arrives.

-When help arrives
+Once help arrives

 Remain calm and follow police officers' instructions.
 Officers won't always know who the attacker is, so, if told to do so, raise your hands and don't make any quick movements.
-Remember: Law enforcement is there to eliminate the attacker, not to evacuate people or cater to wounded.
+Remember: Law enforcement is there to eliminate the attacker, not to evacuate people or tend to those wounded.
 Let them do their jobs.